Updated on June 6, 2019 by Asher Fergusson

 Traveling always causes me some stomach upset, and I’m not the only one.
 Traveler’s diarrhea is a common affliction and happens even to the most experienced travelers.
 Whether your indigestion is caused by something you ate or by the stress of travel itself, activated charcoal is the way to go.
 It helps return your system to normal and even absorbs any toxins that may be wreaking havoc.

-Another item that’s way more important than it seems: the passport pouch.
+Another item that’s way more important than it seems: the neck wallet a.k.a passport pouch.
 It keeps your valuables tucked safely away under your shirt where it’s nearly impossible to steal them, and it doesn’t scream “I’m a tourist” like a fanny pack would.
 Safely hold your cash and cards along with your ID docs while still having them at your access when you need them.

 After having my credit card number stolen while using what I thought was a secure WiFi at my Airbnb rental in Paris, I’ve learned that a good VPN is essential for any travel.